 - Moth orchids are tropical plants and need warm temperatures, so if you are comfortable in a room inside your house, your orchid probably is too.

 - If you have a stubborn orchid, something that often triggers bloom is a temperature gradient between day and night.
 Often times, if you expose your plant to night temperatures that are 15F (or more) cooler at night versus the day, this may kick your orchid’s ass into bloom.
 Just be sure to keep your plant above a minimum night-time temperature of around 50F or above.

 A Summer Outdoors

 - Summering your orchid outdoors does miracles for your plant, whether it is an orchid or any other houseplant that you have.
 I can’t emphasize this enough.
+I’ve written a whole blog post on this topic so click HERE to read.
 Just be sure to keep it protected from the sun and place it in a shady area.
 If you live in an area with cold winters like I do, wait until the night time temperatures are consistently 50F (10C) or above before placing your orchid outside.
 For my region of the Earth, this normally happens around mid-May or so, but I always keep my eye on the weather report and adjust accordingly.
 Summer your plants outside whenever possible.
 Let them reap the benefits of the air circulation, rainwater, and humidity.
 Leave your orchid outside all summer until the night time temperatures threaten to go below 50F (10C) and bring your plant back inside at that time.
 Some words of caution though if you summer your plants outdoors: